 America has a housing crisis.
 In the last 40 years the number of low-income Americans has increased while the supply of affordable housing has fallen.
 20.6 million Americans are now severely burdened by housing costs—paying over half of their income on utilities and rent or mortgage payments.

-The National Housing Trust Fund (NHTF) was created in 2008 with the purpose of providing funds to build, rehabilitate, and repair affordable housing units for low-income people.
-At least 75% of the fund’s resources must produce or preserve housing affordable to extremely low income people.
-This was the first new housing production program since 1990 and the only one focused on housing for those with the lowest incomes.
+This fragile system means that millions of families are one accident, illness or layoff away from becoming homeless.
+In recognition of this serious problem, Congress created the National Housing Trust Fund (NHTF) in 2008 with the purpose of providing funds to build, rehabilitate, and repair affordable housing units for low-income people.
+At least 75% of the fund’s resources must produce or preserve affordable housing for extremely low income people—those most likely to fall into homelessness.

-Urge your Representative and Senators to introduce and pass legislation that would provide funding for the National Housing Trust Fund.
-The Capitol Switchboard can be reached at 202.224.3121, or you can send an e-mail by entering your zip code below.
+Urge your Members of Congress and FHFA Director, Mel Watt, to reestablish robust funding for the National Housing Trust Fund.
 For more information, please contact Eisendrath Legislative Assistant Howie Levine at 202.387.2800.